modbas/mad76/doc/teachlinux/teachlinux.md

     -   File system management for data storage

-    -   Process/thread management for running apps
+    -   Process/thread management for running apps in parallel

     -   User management for multi-user systems